Charter Schools USA: Indiana

-Indianapolis
+CSUSA was nominated by the state in 2012 to turn over three failing schools in Indianapolis.
+The three schools were Thomas Carr Howe Community High School, Emmerich Manual High School, and Emma Donnan Middle School.
+The schools were given over on a performance contract, which granted Charter Schools USA four years to improve, which was later extended to 2022.
+Upon the arrival of the second renewal date for CSUSA's contract in June of 2022, Indianapolis Public Schools opposed the renewal of operator's contract, citing academic and financial concerns.

-CSUSA was nominated by the state to turn over three failing schools in Indianapolis. a first-in-the-nation type project.
-The three schools Thomas Carr Howe Community High School, Emmerich Manual High School, and Emma Donnan Middle School.
-The schools are now given over on a performance contract, which grants the operator, Charter Schools USA, four years to improve.
+CSUSA's contract was not renewed, and control of the schools was turned over to IPS, which then closed Thomas Carr Howe Community High School and reassigned operation of Emma Donnan Elementary and Middle School and Emmerich Manual High School to local charter operators Adelante Schools and Christel House Indianapolis, respectively.
+IPS Board Commissioner Diane Arnold, stated issues with CSUSA's leadership, high teacher turnover rate and a lack of communication.

 The turnaround process was first put into motion by a 1999 law, which said schools with student standardized test scores in the lowest category for five straight years could face intervention from the State Board of Education.